All Episodes

 This was an absolute disgrace.

-The worst presidential debate in terms of moderators we have ever seen by a Secretary of Proportions Country Mile.
+The worst presidential debate in terms of moderators we have ever seen by a Secretary of Proportions country mile.

-The person who runs ABC is best friends with Kamala Harris, and literally set her up with Doug and Pop.
+And the fact that ABC even got this debate when we learn afterwards that, oh, that's right, the person who runs ABC is best friends with Kamala Harris and literally set her up with Doug Empoff.

 And obviously, Muir and Davis had their orders as far as make this as uncomfortable for Donald Trump as possible, make Kamala Harris as comfortable as possible.

-Undecided voters going into that debate said they'd vote for Donald Trump over Kamala Harris.
+Reuters, for example, by a two-to-one margin, undecided voters going into that debate said they'd vote for Donald Trump over Kamala Harris.

 So on substance, we all know who Donald Trump is because we saw his presidency.

-We experienced it, and things were good.
+We experienced it and things were good.

-Kamala Harris failed that night despite all those advantages because we still have no idea what her economic policy is, or for bringing down the cost of things that people buy every day.
+Kamala Harris failed that night despite all those advantages because we still have no idea what her economic policy is or for bringing down the cost of things that people buy every day.

 We still have no idea what her foreign policy is.